What is a Certified Bank Check?

 In case direct contact with the recipient doesn't work, contact your check's issuing bank.
 They can easily trace by checking its transaction records to see if the certified bank check has already been presented as payment.
 Moreover, the bank can also detect if the check has been deposited to another bank, if not, the same bank.
 You can also ask the bank for other transaction details.

 Protection from Fraud

-Certified bank checks are to be used confidently but in case of fraud, different rules may apply.
-Bank usually require an official report from the police before they assist you any further.
-To prevent problems, make sure to monitor your check.
-If it hasn’t been used as payment, cashed, or deposited within 90 days, consider filing a declaration of loss in your issuing bank and asking for the help of a lawyer with the process and notarizing necessary documents.
+Certified bank checks are to be used confidently but in the case of fraud, different rules may apply.
+Banks usually need an official report from the police before they help you any further.
+To prevent problems, make sure to watch your check.
+If it hasn't been used as payment, cashed, or deposited within 90 days, consider filing a declaration of loss.
+Ask for the help of a lawyer with the process and to notarize necessary documents.

-Recipients, on the other hand, gets into more trouble than payers when it comes to check payments so it’s important to check on the legitimacy of the certified bank check before accepting it.
-While some counterfeit have grammatical and typographical errors as common indicators, some bouncing checks don’t, and even have bank logos and check details that might look convincing.
+Recipients, however, get into more trouble than payees when it comes to checking payments so it's important to check on the legitimacy of the certified bank check before accepting it.
+While some counterfeit has grammatical and typographical errors as common indicators, some bouncing checks don't, and even have bank logos and check details that might look convincing.

 Once in doubt, don't take any chances.
 Detecting frauds manually get tougher and tougher so it's advisable to seek the help of the bank to recognize whether the check is fake or not.
 Don't assume that you won't be victimized.
 If you think going to your bank is a hassle, you can simply call the bank instead, and have the check number and purchaser's name verified.